-Celebrating Jon Lord • For news on the special memorial show in April 2014, check our dedicated page for the event.
+Celebrating Jon Lord • For details and reviews of the special memorial show on April 6.
+2014, check our dedicated page for the event.

 November 11 • The first complete collection of The Artwoods studio recordings is due early 2o14.
 Jon Lord’s first fully professional band, the set runs from 1963 to 1967 and includes a rare BBC session, acetate and live tracks.
 Details on DTB.